Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 32. **Exact covers must replace pixels, not blend over them.** Overlaying a supposedly equivalent translucent color changes the result by definition.

+### R6 — transform footprints were marked stale-but-USABLE ✅ fixed

+Report: after moving an object — and especially after undo/redo of a transform — zooming shows the objects at their **previous** position.

+`retainRegionsUntilRebaked` (used by transform undo/redo and by history removals) marked both the old and the new footprint with `markStale`.
+That primitive means *"a re-bake is owed but the pixels are CORRECT"*, which is true only for an ADDITIVE change, where a live overlay supplies the missing part.

+A move is not additive.
+The old footprint still shows an object that has left it, and the new one does not show it yet.
+And because `markStale` keeps `usable = true`, those tiles are

+- composited in FULL at the active tier (`fresh || usable`), and
+- reported **hole-free** to the cross-tier fallback search, at EVERY tier.

+So the pre-move pixels were not merely retained, they were advertised as trustworthy.
+Zooming picks a tier whose tiles were never re-baked, the fallback search happily sources them, and the object reappears where it used to be — persisting until that tier happens to re-bake.
+Undo/redo is the loudest path because it is the only caller.

+Now delegates to `invalidateRegions`: `markDirty` records WHERE it changed, the stale tile still paints everywhere outside that region, the hole takes a fresh coarser tile before the overview, and the bounded synchronous repair repaints the visible footprint before the next frame.
+The coherence the retain path was reaching for, without lying about correctness.

+Audited the remaining `markStale` callers: the additive-add path (live overlay covers it), the non-topmost insert (bucket fill — content is late, never misplaced), and the erase re-bake rect (its changed rect is `markDirty`ed separately).
+Those are honest uses.

+### R7 — the drag origin was left uncovered ✅ fixed

+`markMoved` dropped the origin footprint with `coveredByLayer: true`, which skips the synchronous repair entirely.
+The GPU drag layer carries the SELECTION — it has already left that rect, and nothing covers what stays behind.
+So the moment a drag started, the vacated area fell to a coarse fallback: a soft ghost of the stroke just grabbed, and the same flash again at the origin on release.
+Same mistake the commit path had (A10), one call site later.
+Repairs are sub-rect and time-budgeted now, so the first move frame can afford one.

+27. **`markStale` is only for ADDITIVE changes.** It asserts the pixels are correct, which makes the tile usable at the active tier and hole-free to the fallback search at every tier.
+Anything that MOVES or REMOVES content must use `markDirty` — otherwise the old pixels are not just kept, they are advertised as true, and a later zoom will resurrect them.
+28. **The drag layer covers the selection, never the space it left.** Any path passing `coveredByLayer` for a VACATED region is claiming cover that does not exist.